Books for Manufacturing Design Engineers-1

 The book further explains the importance of approaching product design with mindfulness and intentionality.
 Manufacturing design engineers can apply the techniques outlined in the book to design products that effectively drive the behavioral change they are intended to create.

 By starting with the end goal in mind, engineers can make informed decisions throughout the design process, ensuring that the product aligns with its intended purpose and resonates with its target audience.
-As a result, "Start at the End" offers a unique and valuable perspective for engineers looking to create products that have a meaningful impact and drive positive change.
+As a result, "Start at the End" offers a unique and valuable perspective for engineers seeking to develop products that have a meaningful impact and drive positive change.

 Carte Product Design and Development Handbook: An Innovative, Entrepreneurial, and Structured Approach for Engineering Capstone and Industry Projects Abdelrahman N. Shuaib